yuno-payments/yuno-docs/docs/DIRECT INTEGRATION USE CASES/create-payment-basic.md

 Yuno provides two options for payment capture:

 * Single-step: Authorization and capture are performed simultaneously.
 You only need to create the payment.
 The authorization and capture are performed automatically.
 For the single-step option, you need to send the attribute `capture` as `true` on the request.
 * Two steps: Authorization and capture are performed at different moments.
-After creating the payment, you will need to perform an authorization request and a capture request.  if you wish to process the payment in Two Steps, send `capture` as `false` and after creating the payment, use the [Authorize Payment](ref:authorize-payment) and the [Capture Authorization](ref:capture-authorization) to complete the process.
+After creating the payment, you will need to perform an authorization request and a capture request.
+If you wish to process the payment in Two Steps, send `capture` as `false` and after creating the payment, use the [Authorize Payment](ref:authorize-payment) and the [Capture Authorization](ref:capture-authorization) to complete the process.

 #### 4.3 Additional features